iwa/domain-expiry-watcher/README.md

 Console application which checks domain name date expiry, with notification support.

 - Set your list of watched domains
-- Checks daily for the expiration date
+- Checks daily for the expiration date at midnight
 - Automatically determine the right WHOIS server to query
-- Sends a notification 30 days, 14 days and 7 days before expiry
+- Sends notifications on selected days prior to expiry
-- Supports Telegram notification
+- Supports Telegram & Discord notification

 ## Config